Quentin Groves: Tennessee Titans

 On September 1, 2014, Groves signed with the Tennessee Titans.

 Buffalo Bills

 On August 17, 2015, Groves signed with the Buffalo Bills.
 On September 4, 2015, he was released by the Bills.

+NFL career statistics

 Personal life

 Groves was born in Greenville, Mississippi.
 He had two brothers, Antonial and Bennett.

 On July 31, 2006, he eloped to marry Treska Baptiste, a member of Auburn's track team who hails from Trinidad, just before the start of his junior year.
 The couple had two children, a son Que’Mani Kassan Shiloh and a daughter Que’Jaah.

 Groves died on October 15, 2016, of a heart attack.
 He was 32 years old.